Updated

 - Mateo and his girlfriend shoot a pistol at a rusty and unoccupied vehicle.

-Luckily, there are several legal defenses that a person can raise if accused of a crime under Penal Code 247(b) PC.
-These include showing that an accused:
+Luckily, there are several legal defenses you can raise if accused of a crime under Penal Code 247(b) PC.
+These include showing that you:

 - had permission to shoot;